Ani-Men: Independent Ani-Men

-This Ani-Men assemblage has no known connection to any prior incarnations or any info on their history except for the fact that they resemble humanoid versions of the animals they represent.
+This Ani-Men consists of anthropomorphic animals and has no known connection to any prior incarnations of the group.
 This group consists of Giraffe-Man, Great Horned Owl-Man, Pig-Man, and Rabbit-Woman.
 They attack the Milwaukee Convention Center, holding humans responsible for transgressions against the animal kingdom.
 Model Ashley Crawford (a.k.a.
 Big Bertha) is at a modeling shoot there and phones her teammates in the Great Lakes Avengers for help.
-By the time the Great Lakes Avengers show up, the actual Avengers are there and tell them to sit this one out so that they will not get hurt.
-The Ani-Men are defeated by the Avengers.
+By the time the Great Lakes Avengers show up, the actual Avengers have arrived to stop the Ani-Men.